xaur/notes/non-seed-data-standard.md

 ---
-title: Standard format for aux data export
+title: Standard format for non-seed wallet data
 published_url: https://github.com/decred/dcrwallet/issues/1731
+updated_utc: 2022-05-14
 ---

+## Motivation

 Decred wallets use some data that cannot be generated from the seed: